 ANATOMY AND PATHOPHYSIOLOGY

 Casts and splints rely on the principle of a three-point mold to maintain fracture reduction (Figure 113-1).
 When applying a cast or splint, the application of directed force to the underlying bones should be uppermost in one’s mind.
 To obtain a three-point mold, place one point of contact over the convex side of the fracture site.
 The other two points of force are aimed in an opposite direction, proximal and distal to the fracture, and from the concave side.
-This is the classic teaching of Sir John Charnley who noted that “a curved plaster is necessary in order to make a straight ...
+This is the classic teaching of Sir John Charnley who noted that “a curved plaster is necessary in order to make ...